feizc/Chinese-Image-Caption/README.md

 # Chinese-Image-Caption

-Describe image with Chinese sentence
+Describe image with Chinese sentence.

+We provide a Chinese image captioner trained on dianping dataset.